"So I say our furniture should be good citizen's furniture, solid and well made...." William Morris.

 The suite comprises a single bed, washstand vanity unit, clothes horse, Chest of drawers, dressing table and dressing table mirror.
 The washstands, chests of drawers & wardrobes are discussed in more detail on other pages.
-Although shown as a single bed this could be supplied as a double bed.
+Although shown as a single bed this could be supplied as a double bed, we have a seperate page just showing the single & double beds.
 The colour variations in some of the photos are due to photography & web reproduction.
 We've also shown above some of our designs for this range.

 This cartoon, one of many by his friend Burne-Jones, shows Morris snoring happily away in the Artisan bed, c.1861.

 Just because the original Artisan range was green colour doesn't mean we have to follow that.
 Morris & Co. furniture came in many finishes.
 Why not a Morris blue or dragons blood red, or a wood finish ?